younglilbird/Archive-GT-Courses-Materials/README.md

-# GT-Courses
+# GT Courses Materials

-## some of GT courses materials that I took, including Physics, Math and Computer Science
+### some of GT courses materials that I took, including Physics, Math and Computer Science